Commited to human and labor rights

 Aker Scholarship supports talented Norwegians from all fields of study to take Master and Ph.D. degrees at nine world-leading universities.
 Seeking to develop future leaders for business, academia and society at large, the students are secured full funding of their studies as well as substantial guidance and practical support during their studies and early career.

 The grant is awarded by Anne Grete Eidsvig and Kjell Inge Røkke’s Charitable Foundation for Education, which is privately funded by Kjell Inge Røkke.
 Aker is responsible for operating the foundation.

 The Transparency Act

-The Transparency Act is a new Norwegian law which shall promote enterprises’ respect for fundamental human rights and decent working conditions in connection with the production of goods and the provision of services and ensure the general public access to information regarding how enterprises address adverse impacts on fundamental human rights and decent working conditions as well as secure public access to information.
+The Transparency Act is a new Norwegian law, which shall promote enterprises’ respect for fundamental human rights and decent working conditions in connection with the production of goods and the provision of services.
+It will ensure the general public access to information regarding how enterprises address adverse impacts on fundamental human rights and decent working conditions, as well as secure public access to information.

 The Act applies to larger enterprises that are residents in Norway and that offer goods and services in or outside Norway.
 The Act also applies to larger foreign enterprises that offer goods and services in Norway.

 The Act imposes enterprises to establish guidelines, perform human rights due diligence, establish actions to mitigate risk, monitor results, stakeholder dialogue and access to remedy.
-The Act became effective on 1 July 2022.
+The Act became effective on 1st of July 2022.

-Aker ASA have established guidelines and routines to safeguard human rights and decent working conditions in our business operations.
+Aker ASA and its subsidiaries have established guidelines and routines to safeguard human rights and decent working conditions in our business operations.
 Core governing documents for Aker’s management and compliance of human rights and decent working conditions are: